 Beeken got her friend, Samara Gomez, to join as well.

-“The first day [Beeken] was wrestling, she had a guy smash his head into her boobs on purpose because he was trying to hold her like that, and I was like, ‘yeah, I’ll come wrestle you so that doesn’t happen again,'” said Gomez.
+“The first day [Beeken] was wrestling, she had a guy smash his head into her boobs on purpose because he was trying to hold her like that, and I was like, ‘yeah, I’ll come wrestle you so that doesn’t happen again,'” Gomez said.

-Gomez said it was a little weird for the girls to practice with the boys’ wrestling team at first because it is so physical, but it eventually becomes a part of the sport.
+Gomez said it was a little weird for the girls to practice with the boys’ wrestling team at first because it is so physical, but it eventually became a part of the sport.

 A sophomore who is part of the boys’ wrestling team, Pacifique Nduwayo, said that he wouldn’t think much of wrestling a girl.